Quantum-Software-Development/QuantumComputing-Timeline-Formulas/README.md

 2. **Albert Einstein (1905)**
+   **Contribution**: His ideas on wave-particle duality were crucial for modern physics, laying the foundation for quantum mechanics.

-   * Explained the photoelectric effect, introducing the idea of photons.
+   - * Explained the photoelectric effect, introducing the idea of photons.

+   - **Explanation**: Through the photoelectric effect, Einstein proposed that light behaves as particles (photons) with quantized energy, challenging the classical view of light as just a wave.

    * **Formula**: Energy of a photon: $\huge \color{DeepSkyBlue} {E = h \nu}$

  <br>